History of the rupee: 1991 Economic crisis

 At the end of 1999, the Indian Rupee was devalued considerably.

-Revaluation (2000's)
+Revaluation (2000s)

-In the period between 2000 and 2007, the Rupee stopped declining and stabilised ranging between 1 $ = Rs 44– Rs 48.
+In the period between 2000 and 2007, the Rupee stopped declining and stabilised ranging between 1$ = ₹44– ₹48.
 In late 2007, the Indian Rupee reached a record high of 39 Indian national rupee per United States dollars, on account of sustained foreign investment flows into the country.
 This posed problems for major exporters, IT and BPO firms located in the country who were incurring losses in their earnings given the appreciation in rupee.
 The trend reversed with the 2008 world financial crisis as Foreign investors transferred huge sums out to their own countries.
 Such appreciations were reflected in many currencies, e.g. the British sterling pounds, which had gained value against the dollar and then has lost value again with the recession of 2008.

 2013 Depreciation

 Due to stagnant reforms, and declining foreign investment, rupee started depreciating in the early 2013.
 Measures were announced by the government before this drop to prevent it from dropping further, but none managed to slow down the depreciation.
 After continued depreciation, and high inflation, the then Prime Minister of India, Manmohan Singh, made a statement in the Parliament of India on the issue.
 He was of the view that, the present depreciation is partly led by global factors as well as domestic factors.
 He also asked the political parties to help his Government, tide over the crisis that the country was facing with rupee losing its value.